Azure Key Vault vs CyberArk: Comparison to Know

 Azure manages Azure Key Vault, meaning Microsoft handles the infrastructure and maintenance, offering simplicity and ease of use.

-After the set up, the passwords can be maintained and provisioned with no human intervention.
+After the setup, the passwords can be maintained and provisioned without human intervention.

 Security: